aarron-lee/legion-go-tricks/README.md

   - bugs are being investigated by the Decky devs
   - temporary workaround: rollback to Decky v2.10.14
     - install script for v2.10.14 [here](./decky_v2_10_14_install.sh)
-- Occasionally the steam menus and mangohud performance overlay will flash white
+- Occasionally steam game mode will flash white
-  - mostly likely related to display refresh rate or v29 bios update, but currently there's no known fix
-  - this bug may only be present on NobaraOS
-    - has not been reported on Bazzite or ChimeraOS
+  - seems to be related to autoVRAM, recommend disabling autoVRAM and set 6GB or 8GB VRAM in the bios
 - BazziteOS - after fresh install, sometimes you encounter a blank screen on reboot
   - fix found [here](#blank-screen-on-first-reboot)
 - suspend-resume quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so, but not all the time.